Emergency Dentist Chicago

 Our dentist will try to replace the tooth in its socket.
 In some cases, the tooth will reattach, but if the inner mechanisms of it are significantly damaged, root canal therapy might be necessary.

-The most common way someone my loosen their crown or filling is while eating.
+The most common way someone may loosen their crown or filling is while eating.

-Once that happens, you’ll notice that the affected tooth may be incredibly sensitive to temperature changes and pressure.
-Crowns generally become loose because the tooth beneath is decaying.
-The decay causes shape changes in the teeth – meaning that the crown no longer fits.
+Once that happens, you’ll notice that the affected tooth may be sensitive to hot or cold drinks, or even pressure.
+Crowns generally become loose because the underlying tooth has decayed.
+The decay causes the underlying tooth to change shape, so the crown no longer fits.

-If a crown has dropped out of the mouth, make a dental appointment as soon as possible.
+If a crown has completely come off, make a dental appointment as soon as possible.
 Keep the crown in a cool, safe place because there is a possibility that we can reinsert it.
-If the crown is out of the mouth for a long period of time, the teeth may shift or sustain further damage.
+If the crown stays off the tooth for an extended period of time, the teeth may shift or sustain further damage.

 If your filling or crown falls out, here’s what you should do: